Where is a woman's worth?

 God values us for more than being a vessel to carry a child.
 When Jesus was with Mary and Martha in Bethany, he told everyone that Mary made the right choice to be a disciple learning from him, rather than working on cooking and hospitality.
 Jesus used the Samaritan woman at the well to go and tell all the men and women of her village about him.
 People of all genders, including Mary the mother of Jesus, were among the hundred and twenty believers in Acts 1:14-15 and they were filled with the holy spirit and began to prophesy in Acts 2:17.
 Being a disciple like Mary of Bethany, a preacher like the Samaritan woman, and a prophet like Mary the mother of Jesus are ways that women were valued for more than their ability to have children.

 Biblical women had many roles other than being a mother.
-Miriam was a prophet, Moses' mother was a wetnurse, many women were midwives.
-Deborah was a Judge and a Military Leader, Esther was a lobbyist, Rahab was an innkeeper, Ruth was a gleaner/farmer, Abigail was a mediator, Huldah was a prophet, teacher, and interpreter of scripture.
+Miriam was a prophet, Moses' mother was a wetnurse, and many women were midwives.
+Deborah was a Judge and a Military Leader, Esther was a lobbyist, Rahab was an innkeeper, Ruth was a gleaner/farmer, Abigail was a mediator, and Huldah was a prophet, teacher, and interpreter of scripture.
 Anna was a prophet and preacher, Lydia was a businesswoman, Phoebe was a deacon, benefactor and teacher, Damaris was an academic researcher, philosopher and speaker.
 Priscilla was a tentmaker, businesswoman, and evangelist, Junia was a patron and apostle.

 From the very beginning, God's design was that all people, regardless of gender, be caretakers of animals and nature; God created both men and women in God's own image, and both are called to populate the earth (Genesis 1:26-28).
 Children are equally the responsibility of both genders.
 Work in society is equally the responsibility of both genders.